Police formed human chain to reach boys who fell into frozen lake, inquest hears

 He said: “The air temperature that day was five degrees, so the water would have been much colder than that.
 Despite their best efforts, they were simply unable to reach the area.
 The physical impact on the officers was quite significant in terms of their body temperature.”

+The boys had been at the lake in two separate groups, with Jack and other children initially going to skim stones before heading out onto the ice, and Fin, Sam and Tom intending to feed bread to the ducks.

+The court heard Fin fell in first, with Tom and Jack going to help but falling in themselves.
+While no-one witnessed Sam fall in the water, DI Edmonds said “the assumption is that he had rushed towards the danger to help”.

-West Midlands Fire Service arrived on the scene at 2.50pm and specially-trained officers entered the water to find the boys, with Jack, Thomas and Samuel found under the water at 2.56pm and Finlay found 3.05pm, before they were taken to hospital.
+West Midlands Fire Service arrived on the scene at 2.50pm and specially-trained officers entered the water to find the boys, with Jack, Tom and Sam found under the water at 2.56pm and Fin found at 3.05pm.

+Alex Shapland, head of response, fire control and emergency planning, said technical rescue officers entered the “extremely cold” water immediately upon arrival.

+He told the inquest: “When you enter water of that temperature, your body goes into shock and it is very difficult to function, especially in a limited amount of clothes.”